 5. College has a good reputation for its social activities (44.1 percent)

-Students want to know that their college has a good academic reputation, graduates are reported to get good jobs, and the college has a reputation for good social interaction.
+Students want to know that their college has a good academic reputation.
+Additionally, graduates expect to get good jobs and they want access to a professional network of alumni.
 College cost is also a major concern, with students choosing schools that offer financial assistance or an affordable cost of attendance.

 Academic reputation is largely subjective.
 Even Times Higher Education admits this much in their 2014 world reputation rankings.
 It’s difficult to assign a numbered score to a university’s reputation, but despite this hardship, schools are still judged on their academic reputation by students, employers, professionals, and fellow academics.
 Reputation has become the currency of global higher education today, says Times Higher Education.

-Though reputation may be influenced and distorted by factors like marketing and rumors, the impact of reputation is no less real.
+While marketing and rumors may influence college reputation, they can’t erase the underlying truth.
 In fact, academic reputation is often a predictor of future university trends.
-A strong academic profile supports research, recruitment, business engagement, and philanthropic giving, says Emma Leech, director of marketing, communications and recruitment at the University of Nottingham.
+A strong academic profile supports research, recruitment, business engagement, and philanthropic giving.

-Without a strong reputation, colleges are unable to attract the resources necessary to build an effective educational environment.
-Institutional reputation attracts everything from the best professors and research talent to philanthropic donations and star students.
+Colleges can hire the best professors and attract philanthropic donations as well as star students with a shining school reputation.
 Everyone wants to be a part of a winning team, and in education, that means investing in the best academic brand.

 Connect with our team to improve your college’s online reputation.

-How Students Can Choose a College with a Strong Academic Reputation
+How to Choose a School with a Strong College Reputation

 Students choose colleges on reputation.
-It’s more important than how much it costs, where the college is located, or even course content.
+It’s more important than how much it costs, location, or even course content.
 Is that fair?
 It seems so, as the college brand they choose will determine the level of academics and resources available, and will be a reflection of their own reputation for a lifetime.
 How exactly can students learn about a prospective college’s academic reputation?
 There are plenty of resources to find out.

 - Check reputational rankings.
 The Times Higher Education World Reputation Rankings is one of the largest and most dependable reputation measures in academia.
-The survey calls on seasoned academics for recommendations of the best colleges and universities, asking questions like, “Which university would you send your most talented graduates to for the best postgraduate supervision?”
-In this survey, Harvard, MIT, Stanford, University of Cambridge, Oxford, Berkeley, Princeton, Yale, Caltech, and UCLA took the top spots.
+This is largely because the survey calls on seasoned academics for recommendations of the best colleges and universities.
+They ask questions like, “Which university would you send your most talented graduates to for the best postgraduate supervision?”
+Because the rankings may change year to year, you may want to look up several consecutive lists to see trends.
+Here’s the 2018 ranking list.

-- Read U.S. News and World Report.
-U.S. News offers a comprehensive guide to the best colleges in the United States, offering rankings, tuition and admissions statistics, and more.
-Reputational factors weigh heavily in the U.S. News rankings, with undergraduate academic reputation taking up a 22.5% weight in ranking categories.
+- Read U.S. News.
+U.S. News offers a comprehensive guide to the best colleges in the United States.
+The list includes rankings and tuition as well as admissions statistics and much more.
+Reputational factors also weigh heavily in the U.S. News rankings, and undergraduate academic reputation contribute 22.5% to the final scores.

 - Check student and alumni reviews.
-Websites like StudentAdvisor and RateMyProfessors.com can shed light on what recent students and alumni really think about a college campus.
-Just be careful to take reviews with a grain of salt, as they may be emotionally charged or based on factors that have nothing to do with academic reputation and educational quality.
+Websites like RateMyProfessors.com can shed light on what recent students and alumni really think about a college campus.
+However, take reviews with a grain of salt because they may be emotionally charged or based.
+While most students may be honest, others could base reviews on factors that have nothing to do with academic reputation and educational quality.

 Reputation matters, in education and beyond.
 Choose your college carefully: it is likely to set the tone for your professional reputation.